Differences between Freediving, Skindiving and Snorkeling

 Next is to test the skirt.
 Although it may seem silly, the best way to do this is to test how the mask will fit when you have the snorkel in your mouth (or, in other words, when your facial muscles are activated).
 Since you don’t want to be putting your mouth on the snorkels in the store, it might be a good idea to borrow a friend’s.
 When you’re trying on different masks, you want something that forms tightly to your nose and doesn’t allow any air to escape when you try blowing out through your nose.

-For a few years you can also get full-face snorkel masks.
+Since a few years, you can also get full-face snorkel masks.
 These snorkel goggles do not just cover your eyes and nose but your whole face.
 This has tremendous advantages for snorkeling as you can breathe both through your nose and your mouth.
-These masks have the snorkel integrated and usually they have dry snorkels.
+These masks have the snorkel integrated and usually, they have dry snorkels.
 That way you won’t swallow any water by accident!
+In the early days and with cheap masks there were some reported incidents of CO2 building up in the breathing chamber.
+These dangers of full-face snorkeling masks have been diminished with modern designs that take that risk into consideration.

 So now that you have your perfect mask, it’s time to consider fins.
 The best model for snorkeling on the market these days is the standard scuba fins or the travel snorkeling fins.
 The latter are short enough to allow for small, versatile movements around shallow underwater landscapes, and allow for easy maneuverability getting in and out the boat or walking up onto the shore.